 - Slidewalks and RiverRoads - Text by Stephen Inniss

 Moving walkways — transport for passengers and other objects.

 - Space Canopy and Greenbubbles - Text by Terrafamilia

 A space-adapted variant of the Canopy Plant.

-- Space Fountain - Text by Anders Sandberg in his Transhuman Terminology
+- Space Cities - Text by Steve Bowers

-- Space Fountains and Orbital Rings - Text by Steve Bowers
+- Space Mirrors and Solettas - Text by Alex Mulvey

 - Spaceweed - Text by Steve Bowers and John B

-Bladderwrack (Fucus vesiculosus) - modification that can develop in Gas Giant rings, with a small (100-200m) bladder full of breathable air, and edible fruit and nuts growing on the inside.
+A gengineered organism based on bladderwrack (Fucus vesiculosus) that has been modified so that it that can develop in Gas Giant rings, with a small (100-200 metres) bladder full of breathable air, and edible fruit and nuts growing on the inside.
 The bladders are loosely connected, with insulated flexible corridors between the bladders, and all the ice and rock of the rings incorporated into the spaceweed to avoid collision damage.